syncfusion-content/windowsforms-docs/WindowsForms/DockingManager/FAQ/Floating/How-to-find-out-whether-a-docked-control-is-floating-or-not.md

 ---
 layout: post
-title: How to find out whether a docked control is floating or not
+title: How to find out whether a docked control is floating or not | WindowsForms | Syncfusion
 description: How to find out whether a docked control is floating or not
 platform: WindowsForms
 control: DockingManager